Decorative banner image

 High criminality–low resilience

 Although, again, there tend to be clusterings of countries towards the edges of the quadrant, the majority of the 63 states in the high criminality–low resilience quadrant are facing substantial challenges.
-These are present both in countries’ considerable levels of criminality and their apparent deficiencies to withstand and counter the threats they face.
+These are present both in the countries’ considerable levels of criminality and their apparent deficiencies to withstand and counter the threats they face.
 Compared to the first iteration of the Index, statistics show that the number of countries that fall under this quadrant has increased by six, to 63 in 2023.

 An installation dedicated to Ukrainian prisoners of war outside Saint Sophia Cathedral in Kyiv.